-For more information on a variety of citation managers (EndNote, RefWorks, Zotero, Mendeley), see the Public Health Library's guide:
+For more information on a variety of citation managers (EndNote, RefWorks, Zotero, Mendeley), see the Bioscience, Natural Resources & Public Health Library's guide:

 Charts like this Literature Review Matrix (.doc) help you organize what you find in your literature search.

-(This is a simplified version of the matrix presented in Health sciences literature review made easy: the matrix method, J. Garrard; Sudbury, MA: Jones and Bartlett Learning, 2011, available in the Public Health Library, call number R118.6 .G37 2011; Reference Section)
+(This is a simplified version of the matrix presented in Health sciences literature review made easy: the matrix method, J. Garrard; Sudbury, MA: Jones and Bartlett Learning, 2011, available at the Library, call number R118.6 .G37 2011)

 » You can adapt RefWorks, EndNote, Zotero, or Mendeley to be used with a matrix like this by using notes or custom fields in your database.

 » Take a class to learn how to use these programs, all of which greatly simplify keeping track of citations you find.